 - We will seek to contain the breach by whatever means available

 - The DPO will consider whether the breach is one which requires to be reported to the ICO and data subjects affected.

 - Notify third parties in accordance with the terms of any applicable Data Sharing Agreements

 7.3 Reporting to the ICO

-7.3.1 The DPO will require to report any breaches which pose a risk to the rights and freedoms of the data subjects who are subject of the breach to the Information Commissioner’s Office (“ICO”) within 72 hours of the breach occurring.
-The DPO must also consider whether it is appropriate to notify those data subjects affected by the breach.
+7.3.1 The DPO will require to report any breaches which pose a risk to your rights and freedoms to the Information Commissioner’s Office (“ICO”) within 72 hours of the breach occurring.

 8.0 Data Protection Officer (“DPO”)

-8.1 A Data Protection Officer is an individual who has an over-arching responsibility and oversight over compliance by us with Data Protection laws.
-We have elected to appoint a Data Protection Officer whose details are noted on our website and contained within our Fair Processing Notice.
+8.1 We have a Data Protection Officer who has an over-arching responsibility and oversight over compliance by us with Data Protection laws.
+We have appointed a Data Protection Officer whose details are noted on our website and contained within our Fair Processing Notice.